-Theorem 1.
-Suppose the correspondence $\Phi(\cdot)$ has the Richness and Responsiveness properties.
-Then, for any contract w, there is a linear contract w' such that $V_P(w') \ge V_P(w)$ .
+THEOREM 1: Suppose the correspondence $\Phi(\cdot)$ has the Richness and Responsiveness properties.
+Then, for any contract w, there is a linear contract w' such that $V_P(w') \ge V_P(w)$.

-Figure 1 demonstrates the idea of the proof of Theorem 1: we use the worst case under w to determine the slope of w'.
-For any given level of expected output, say $\mu$ , Richness ensures that the principal is worried about the highest expected payment $\nu$ ; this highest expected payment is given by the concavification of w, call it $\hat{w}$ .
-Concavity of $\hat{w}$ implies that the ratio of expected payment per dollar of expected output is decreasing in $\mu$ .
-So the worst-case distribution under w achieves both the lowest expected output and the highest payment-per-output ratio among all distributions in $\Phi(w)$ .
-(This outcome is represented by point $(\mu^, \nu^)$ in Figure 1.)
-Use this latter ratio to construct the new linear contract w'.
+We prove Theorem 1 constructively, by using the worst-case scenario under w to determine the slope of w'.
+The argument is illustrated in Figure 1.
+First, for any given level of expected output, say μ , Richness ensures that the principal is worried about the highest expected payment v; this highest expected payment is given by the concavification of w, call it \hat{w} .
+Concavity of \hat{w} implies that the ratio $\hat{w}(\mu)/\mu$, the expected payment per dollar of expected output, is decreasing in μ .
+So, among all distributions in $\Phi(w)$, the one with the lowest expected output μ is also the one for which the fraction of output ceded to the agent is highest; hence, this must be the worst-case distribution.
+The resulting outcome is shown as point (μ^ , ν^) in Figure 1.
+We then take w' to be the linear contract that passes through this same point.
 Under w', the payment-per-output ratio is constant, so this new contract both pays more than the old one for higher expected output and pays less for lower expected output.
 By Responsiveness, w' can only motivate the counterparty to produce higher expected output than w-which in turn means higher expected profit for the principal, since linearity ensures that expected output and expected profit are aligned.